0x646e78/recon-ng-toolset/README.md

 `make run`

-Automate by running from a resource file:
+Automate by running from a resource file.
+For example, install some modules:

 `R=resources/module-install make run`

+Install all modules which don't require an API key:

+`R=resources/modules-nokeys-nodeps make run`

 To run a specific version (if a docker image exists of this version):